ClusterHQ/flocker/docs/introduction/index.rst

 See the `Docker documentation on volume plugins`_.

-This depends on Docker 1.8 or later.
+The Flocker plugin for Docker depends on Docker 1.8 or later.

 .. note::
     Note that you should either use the Flocker plugin for Docker to associate containers with volumes (the integration architecture described above), or you should use the :ref:`Flocker containers API <api>` and :ref:`flocker-deploy CLI <cli>`, but not both.

     They are distinct architectures.
     The integration approach allows Docker to control Flocker via the Flocker Dataset API.
-    This allows Flocker to be used in conjunction with other ecosystem tools like :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>`, which is more experimental than ``flocker-deploy`` and the Flocker containers API.
+    This allows Flocker to be used in conjunction with other ecosystem tools like :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>.

 .. _`Docker volumes plugin`: https://github.com/docker/docker/blob/master/docs/extend/plugins_volume.md
 .. _`Docker documentation on volume plugins`: `Docker volumes plugin`_